status-im/status-mobile/doc/debugging.md

 ```cljs
 (comment (rf/dispatch [:navigate-to :your-favorite-buggy-screen]))
 ```
-| TIP: you can run this from an untracked user namespace `(ns user)`, from which you can experiment or interact with the repl.
+> TIP: you can run this from an untracked user namespace `(ns user)`, from which you can experiment or interact with the REPL.
 This is where I usually keep my development navigation forms (thanks to @ilmotta for both these tips).

 #### REPL-ing a component
 This was is also straighforward, but there are some small differences.
 Just like above, we only have to evaluate a dispatch form, as follows: